Shani occupies 4th-from-Chandra

 The parents are deeply conservative, isolated, disciplinarians or are absent.
 One's sense of ethnic belongingness derives mainly from being a worker, and one may feel alienated from the land of one's birth.
 Deep appreciation for the experience of those who lack food, clothing, and shelter.

-Professor Shani gains dignity in kendra and Shani is a welcome guest in the swabhava of Chandra.
-This native has a strong work ethic and is respected for maintaining regular habits.
+Professor Shani gains dignity in kendra and Shani is a welcome guest in the svabhava of Chandra. one has a strong work ethic and is respected for maintaining regular habits.

-Mistakes may be made repeatedly and a long-term burden carried, in the area of property ownership, patriotic actions, education, emotional and physical protection, and understanding the cultural customs of peoples.
+Mistakes may be made repeatedly and a long-term burden carried, in the area of property ownership-stewardship , patriotic actions, education, emotional and physical protection, and understanding the cultural customs of peoples.

 Shani in kendra has a high rate of success in the task of learning from one's mistakes.